PavanRangani/docs/docs/prd/tax/tax.md

 - Summary tab
   - Only applicable to form 1040 and 1041 because `Summary information` are only applicable in these forms.
 For other form this tab won't be shown
-  - Shows the overview detail of last four year tax returns regardless of its status
+  - Shows the overview detail of last five years tax returns regardless of its status
 - State dropdown
   - On click of `Add State`, opens dropdown with states of USA
   - In dropdown, Shows records in ascending order